DeweyReed/Theme/README.md

     colorSecondaryRes = R.color.md_blue_500
     colorSecondaryVariantRes = R.color.md_blue_800
     colorOnSecondary = on(colorSecondary)
+    colorStatusBar = colorPrimaryVariant
 }
 ```

-- **After editting, you have to recreate activities in the backstack on your own.**
+- **After editing, you have to recreate activities in the backstack on your own.**
 - Variables ending with `Res` expect a `ColorRes`.
 Other variables expect a `ColorInt`.

 ## License